• About

 • Heat the oven to 425 ℉ (220 ℃).

 • Peel and slice the potatoes into ¼" thick circles.
 Bring a pot of water to a boil.
-Drop the sliced potatoes in the water and cook for about 10 minutes.
+Parboil the sliced potatoes in boiling water for about 10 minutes.
 Drain the potatoes.

 Equipment